Educational Resources

 James Madison considered the Father of the Constitution said, “What spectacle can be more edifying or more seasonable, than that of Liberty and Learning, each leaning on the other for their mutual and surest support?”

-And from James Q. Wilson a signer of The Delclaration of Independence and one of the six original justices appointed by President Washington to the U.S. Supreme Court reminds us: “Law and liberty cannot rationally become the objects of our love, unless they first become the objects of our knowledge.”
+And from James Q. Wilson a signer of The Declaration of Independence and one of the six original justices appointed by President Washington to the U.S. Supreme Court reminds us: “Law and liberty cannot rationally become the objects of our love, unless they first become the objects of our knowledge.”

 The Utah SAR offers on this page a brief incomplete sampling of knowledge for patriotism.
 We invite you to explore the links and establish goals that will enable you to make Constitutional law and liberty something you love even as Patrick Henry’s unshakable devotion to liberty: